roblem/ob-stata.el/README.md

 The description of what this does and how to use it is [found here](http://rlhick.people.wm.edu/posts/stata-and-literate-programming-in-emacs-org-mode.html).

-This only works with `:results output` and for stata sessions invoked by `:session`.
+The modifications described above only work with `:results output` and for stata sessions invoked by `:session`.